CryptoSynth/synth/TestBootStrap/To-Do.md

 ## Leo To-Do:
 ### Desktop Fixes:
-- competitor color and monochrome color?
-- snap works fine on desktop disabled for mobile
-- arrows are a little hard to implement, easy for desktop

 ## Dean Future Ideas:
 - *Can't afford a camera, but want to contribute? consider donating ($5) ($10) ($15) ($20) (custom)*